• Skip to primary navigation

 Chicken stir fry in a wok with peppers and pineapple.

-Loving Chinese take out?
+Do you love Chinese take-out?
 Did you know that it’s easy to make your own sweet and sour chicken?
 In just 30 minutes, you can have your own Chinese restaurant style sweet and sour chicken on the table.
-I bet you can hardly get take out that fast unless the restaurant is just around the corner.
+I bet you can hardly get take-out that fast!

 I just know you’re going to love this recipe!
 And since you’re the chef, you can make it just the way you like.
 Add more veggies, like broccoli, mushrooms, or pea pods.
 Use chicken thighs instead of chicken breasts.
 Make your stir fry with shrimp or tofu instead.
 Why let the restaurant chefs have all the fun?!